cmgcds/fastvpinns/joss/paper.md

 The FastVPINNs framework consists of five core modules, They are
 \begin{itemize}
     \item Geometry - Handles mesh generation
-    \item FE2D - Handles the finite element test functions and their gradients
+    \item FE - Handles the finite element test functions and their gradients
     \item Data - Handles tensor assembly
     \item Physics - Handles the tensor based loss computation for the weak form of the PDE
     \item Model - Handles the dense NN for training the PDE